u5800697/EMSC-4033-project/README.md

 # EMSC-4033-project
 emsc-major-project-for-computation-geoscience, semester 1, 2021
-#### Fires over the last hundred years in Australia, using python to sort them year by year and compare them against rainfall data
+#### Annual fire data over the last hundred years in Australia, comparing them against drought's and rainfall

 When opening this project it is important to download all fires in project folder